McTurtles5/PLC/README.md

 Infinite Yield plugin named PLC

 - Use loadstring (PLC).
 You dont have do
-- Dont deobfuscate it. ok
+- Don't deobfuscate it. ok
+- Also don't claim it as your own